-Harassment and Discrimination Prevention
+Discrimination and Harassment Prevention

-Concordia University Texas is committed to maintaining a learning and working environment free from harassment and discrimination.
-The University's Guidelines on harassment, including definitions, complaint and reporting procedures, and prohibitions are addressed in current Student Policies and should be reviewed by all students.
+Concordia University Texas is committed to maintaining a learning and working environment free from discrimination and harassment.
+The institutional guidlines on discrimination and harassment, including definitions, complaint and reporting procedures, and prohibitions are addressed within the current University Policy which should be reviewed by all faculty, staff, and students.